henicosa/BisonWatch/README.md

 <img src="public/bisonwatch logo.svg" alt="BisonWatch Logo" height="170px">

 Interface for visualizing and exploring the Bauhaus university's course catalog

+## Service
+You can check the running instance on: https://www.uni-weimar.de/bisonwatch/

 ## Features
 The interface supports various visualizations.